-The Fund's Financial Statements for the fiscal year ended December 31, 2023, including the Report of EY, independent registered public accounting firm, are incorporated herein by reference to the 2023 Annual Report to Shareholders.
-The Fund's Annual Report is available upon request and without charge by calling 800-GABELLI (800-422-3554) or through the Internet at www.gabelli.com.
+The Fund's Financial Statements, including the Report of EY, independent registered public accounting firm, are incorporated herein by reference to the Fund's Form N-CSR for the fiscal year ended December 31, 2024.
+The Fund's Financial Statement is available upon request and without charge by calling 800-GABELLI (800-422-3554) or through the Internet at www.gabelli.com.
 EY provides audit services, tax return preparation and assistance, and other assurance services in connection with certain SEC filings.